carlomilanesi/measures-rs/docs/Tutorial.md

 ## Mixed-unit operations

 So far, we have never multiplied one measure by another, nor divided two measures having different units.
-Though, using the library rs-measures, it is allowed to write:
+Though, using the crate `measures`, it is allowed to write:
 ```rust
     let length = Measure::<Metre>::new(10.);
     let time = Measure::<Second>::new(4.);